rzarr/SLIPPER-docs/Classes/classPositionCalibration.md

 Main class used by the CalibratePosition executable.

 This class performs all the operations needed to produce the TW position calibration maps in SHOE format.
-These maps allow to reconstruct the hit position of a particle along TW bars from the time difference between the TWO channels of the bar.
+These maps allow to reconstruct the hit position of a particle along TW bars from the time difference between the two channels of the bar.

 ## Public Functions Documentation